-The concept of capital and how it is allocated in family businesses are evolving.
-It not only includes the tangible assets of the business but the family's human and social capital as well.
+The concept of capital and how it is allocated in family businesses is evolving.
+It not only includes the tangible assets of the business, but the family’s human and social capital as well.

 With the recent economic headwinds, financial capital strategies are being driven by the need to de-risk the family’s wealth.

 Transferring the knowledge and experience of current generations and encouraging the innovations of next-generation family members are vital for maintaining and growing the family’s human capital.

 Family-owned companies understand that they often have a strong public presence and an important social responsibility, making the careful management of their social capital assets a reputational and competitive priority.